ziur/sdfc-idea/_docs/installation.md

 {% endhighlight %}

-In this case, the _src_ property is pointing to the _source_ folder, which contains the Salesforce project.
+In this case, the _srcPath_ property is pointing to the _src_ folder, which contains the Salesforce project.

 <div class="note info">
-  <p>Remember that a Salesforce project is the one that contains at least a _package.xml_, and valid Salesforce folders like: classes, objects, etc.</p>
+  <p>Remember that a Salesforce project is the one that contains at least a _package.xml_ , and valid Salesforce folders like: classes, objects, etc.</p>
 </div>

-By default, the _src_ property points to the build.gradle folder.
+By default, the _srcPath_ property points to the build.gradle folder.

 You can list the available tasks provided by Enforce executing:
 {% highlight bash %}